This post may contain affiliate links. Please read our disclosure policy.

 7. Back to school Snack Mix.

 This is adorable and I love the poem that goes with it!
-Just make a little bag of trail mix with some cereal, pretzels, and marshmallows (mini).
+Make a little bag of trail mix with cereal, pretzels, and marshmallows (mini).
 Tie them with a pretty ribbon and attach this poem.
 Give it to your kids after dinner as a special “pre-first day” snack:

 8. Chalk Favorites: